Skip to content

 These medications aim to improve attention, focus, impulse control, and hyperactivity by influencing the neurotransmitter levels in the brain.

-It is crucial to note that medication management and dosage prescribed for ADHD should be tailored based on factors such as symptom severity, coexisting medical conditions, potential side effects that may occur, as well as an individual’s response to medical treatment.
+It is crucial to note that medication management and dosage prescribed should be tailored based on factors such as symptom severity, coexisting medical conditions, potential side effects that may occur, as well as an individual’s response to medical treatment.

 Medication may also be part of a comprehensive treatment plan involving consistent and regular behavioural therapy, psycho-education, and healthy lifestyle modifications from your psychologist and broader healthcare team.

-Additionally, it is important for individuals who are prescribed ADHD medication to be monitored regularly and closely by a healthcare provider to assess treatment effectiveness, adjust the dosage if required, and monitor for any adverse effects.
+Additionally, it is important for individuals who are prescribed the medication to be monitored regularly and closely by a healthcare provider to assess treatment effectiveness, adjust the dosage if required, and monitor for any adverse effects.

 Stimulants